kizuna87/python_for_data_science/README.md

-# Lab exercises for the Python for Data Science course in Coursera
+# Python for Data Science

 # Synopsis
-Lab exercises.
+Lab exercises for the Python for Data Science course in Coursera